Suspect under arrest for murder of MetroLink security guard

 Cook was not conscious but he was breathing when police arrived on the scene.
 He later died from his injury.

-Cook worked for a private security firm, hired by MetroLink.
-He leaves behind two daughters and his wife Kimberly.
-There is a GoFundMe page set up to help the Cook family.
+Pastor John Blakemore says Cook was a dedicated member of Sullivan Christian Church.

-Police were looking for a suspect they described as a Black man in his 40s, wearing a black-hooded sweatshirt with orange letters on the back that says “football.”
+“It was something that allowed him to come home every day.
+He did not like the fact that it was kind of a dangerous job,” he said.
+“I was there when (Kimberly) told the girls that their dad had gone to Heaven.”

-CrimeStoppers has posted a reward in the amount of $25,000 for information leading to an arrest and conviction in the investigation.
-Anyone with information on the shooting can call CrimeStoppers at 866-371-TIPS or the St. Louis Homicide Unit at 314-444-5371.
+A candle vigil is scheduled for Monday at 7 p.m. at Sullivan Christian Church.
+There is a GoFundMe page set up to help the Cook family with funeral expenses.